tn64/module-2/README.md

               tickerEndingPrices(i) = 0
           Next i

-Next a second for loop was created to take advantage of the ticker index to first find the volume, then find starting and ending prices (for the return calculation). and finally advance to the next ticker in the ticker index:
+Next a second for loop was created to take advantage of the ticker index to first find the volume, then find starting and ending prices (for the return calculation), and finally advance to the next ticker in the ticker index:

             For i = 2 To RowCount